Kevin-Robertson/Powermad/README.md

 * ServicePrincipalName = 2 HOST and 2 RestrictedKrbHost SPNs using both the FQDN and account name
 * unicodePwd = the specified password

-A new machine account can be used for tasks such as leveraging privilege provided to the ‘Domain Computers’ group or as an additional account for domain enumeration.
-By default, machine accounts do not have logon locally permission.
+A new machine account can be used for tasks such as leveraging privilege provided to the ‘Domain Computers’ group or as an additional account for domain enumeration, DNS exploits, etc. By default, machine accounts do not have logon locally permission.
 You can either use tools/clients that accept network credentials directly or through the use of ‘runsas /netonly’ or @harmj0y’s Invoke-UserImpersonation/Invoke-RevertToSelf included with PowerView.

 * https://github.com/PowerShellMafia/PowerSploit/tree/dev/Recon